 Numerous aspects of the API lifecycle management process can be automated, including contracts, documentation and tracking.
 Automating core parts of their API strategy can help enterprises minimize the risk of making costly mistakes, make their management teams more efficient, and ultimately derive greater value from their existing APIs.

 Having an IT infrastructure consisting of dozens (even hundreds) of different APIs means it’s easy for some components to get lost or misused.
 Creating a system for tracking each API makes it easier to understand where every component is being used and reused, how they’re being used, as well as specific insights about each component.
 This information enables executives to make more informed decisions about the management of their APIs (and their broader strategy).

 A core part of an API governance strategy is managing the lifecycle of APIs from beginning to end.
 APIs have a natural lifecycle and will eventually deprecate and need to be retired.
 Understanding the full cycle can help enterprises establish the right policies to minimize problems and increase benefits from monetization and new business models.

 Here’s the standard 5-step lifecycle of most APIs:

 The API product is developed based on the schematics created during the planning stage.
 Many companies consider it vital to develop their API and bring it to market as soon as possible, so the success of the development phase will depend in large part on how detailed and thorough the roadmap is.
-It’s also important for developers to ensure that the API is easily consumable by external parties.
+It's also important for the developer to ensure that the API is easily consumable by external parties.

 It’s the enterprise’s responsibility to have a robust testing system in place to make sure that their API product is performing exactly the way it’s designed and intended to.
 Any functional issues during use could damage credibility in the eyes of end-users.